 So there you have the complete review and guide to the top travel fly rods around.
 Whether you like to hop on a plane to check out new fly fishing locations all over the world, or you’re more of the hiking type, there’s the right travel rod for every angler.

-You won’t go wrong with any of our recommendations.
+I would suggest the Redington Classic Trout for a new travel fly rod.
+But you won’t go wrong with any of our recommendations.
 We’ve selected the best rods for travel, and all our recommendations are compact, lightweight, durable, and perform well on the water.
 Now, all that’s left for you to do is select a rod and plan some fun fishing trips.

 If you’ve found this guide and review helpful, why not give it a share on Facebook or Twitter so we can reach even more readers?
 Drop us a comment or an email to let us know which travel fly rod outfit you’ll be going for!
 Don’t miss our other reviews of fishing reels, accessories, and more on the blog!